CEL-SCI Corporation (CVM): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $19.00, which is $0.29 above the current price.
+The average price from analysts is $19.00, which is -$8.49 below the current price.
 CVM currently public float of 38.73M and currently shorts hold a 25.32% ratio of that float.
-Today, the average trading volume of CVM was 1.20M shares.
+Today, the average trading volume of CVM was 1.39M shares.

 CVM’s Market Performance